-If the team is unable to find a means for constructing the bridge according to the Rules, then the head judge is called in to rule the bridge as being ineligible to complete.
-The head judge marks the applicable ineligibility on the construction checklist and has the team captain sign the bottom of the form.
+If the team is unable to find a means for constructing the bridge according to the Rules, then the Head Judge is called in to rule the bridge as being ineligible to complete.
+The Head Judge marks the applicable ineligibility on the construction checklist and has the team captain sign the bottom of the form.
 If a bridge is ruled as being ineligible, it is removed from the remainder of the competition and does not proceed to the subsequent stations and load tests.

-'Accidents' as defined in the Rules do not result in stop time.
+Accidents, as defined in the Rules, do not result in stop time.
 One lane judge should have primary responsibility for keeping the checklist for construction and will record accidents as they occur.
 Judges will call out accidents as they occur.

 Accidents must be rectified immediately.
 For example, if a builder drops a fastener in the water, a builder must retrieve the fastener immediately.
 If a builder has to create another accident by stepping in the water to retrieve the errant fastener they are not assessed for the necessary accident.
 If a builder does not move to rectify the accident, then the judge may call the accident again and again until it is rectified.
-See Rules Section 10.4 for a full explanation of accidents.
+See the Rules for a full explanation of accidents.

-Time is complete when the team captain indicates that they are done and the judges ensure that all items and people are where they should be per the Rules Section 10.9.1.
+Time is complete when the team captain indicates that they are done and the judges ensure that all items and people are where they should be per the Rules.